Browser does not support script.

 Dr Nikki Swift

-Associate Head: Language and Linguistics
+Associate Head, Language and Linguistics

-Nikki Swift
+Staff profile image of Nikki Swift

 BA (Leeds), MA (York), PhD (York), Postgraduate Certificate in Academic Practice (York St John), SFHEA

 I have been teaching linguistics at York St John since 2000.
 Between 2007 and 2014 I was Head of Programme for the undergraduate BA English Language and Linguistics.
 I then spent two years as Head of Learning and Teaching in the Business School.
 In September 2016 I returned to leading the Linguistics programmes as Director of Linguistics.
-In December 2019 I was appointed as Associate Head: Language, a role I share with Dr Becky Muradás-Taylor.
+In December 2019 I was appointed as Associate Head: Language, a role I share with Dr Leesa Clarke.
 This involves overseeing curriculum development, quality assurance and the student experience in both undergraduate and postgraduate programmes in Languages and Linguistics.
-These programmes include the BA English Language and Linguistics, TESOL and languages programmes at undergraduate level, and our postgraduate programmes in Language and Social Justice, TESOL and Languages.
+These programmes include the BA English Language and Linguistics, TESOL and languages programmes at undergraduate level, and our postgraduate programmes in TESOL and Languages.
 I teach articulatory and practical phonetics, phonetics and phonology, and child language acquisition.

 Teaching